 By Andrew Seid, Senior Consultant, MSA Worldwide

-Buying into a franchise system can be an incredibly fruitful proposition; it is a chance to own your own business while having access to the brand name, operating procedures, and goodwill of an already-established company.
+Buying into a franchise system can be an incredibly fruitful proposition; it’s a chance to own your own business while having access to the brand name, operating procedures, and goodwill of an already-established company.
 However, becoming a franchise carries with it a few specific challenges that it is important to be aware of before investing what is often a person’s life’s savings into a new business venture.

 Many new or potential franchisees often come into the process with a few common misconceptions about what being a part of a franchise system really means.
 These misconceptions can lead to unmet expectations and feelings of being taken advantage of, or even of being intentionally deceived.
 Below are three important but too-often overlooked realities that anyone interested in becoming a franchisee needs to know BEFORE engaging in the process.